Angriff36/CM-Build/.codemachine/inputs/specifications.md

 Users can opt-in to combine suggested tasks

-Task similarity uses advanced heuristic matching beyond simple keyword matching (Path B):
+Task similarity uses rule-based heuristic matching (Path A):

-Fuzzy text comparison (Levenshtein distance or similar algorithms)
+Keyword and phrase matching with configurable similarity thresholds

-Ingredient normalization and semantic equivalence (e.g., "diced onion" ≈ "onion, diced")
+Basic ingredient normalization using predefined equivalence mappings

-Unit-aware quantity matching (2 cups ≈ 16 oz when applicable)
+Simple unit-aware quantity matching for common kitchen units

-Context-aware bundling logic considering prep method, timing, and equipment
+Context consideration for prep method and basic workflow logic

 Requires user confirmation before merging to prevent false positives

-Auto-calculates unit conversions and scaling across volume/weight systems when tasks are combined
+Auto-calculates unit conversions using static conversion tables for standard kitchen units when tasks are combined

 Outputs standardized instructions for the combined task